Sarcomere-Dynamics/Sarcomere_Dynamics_Resources/README.md

 ## Appendix
 * [Artus API](ArtusAPI/artus_api.py) - The file containing all functions that interact with the Artus Lite.
-Functions contain docstrings
+* [API Docs](docs/API%20Functionality.md) - Contains a little more information on application and reasoning behind the API functions.